+“Cheap Traveling” options will save your money and you will enjoy more while traveling.
 Usually, people dream about flying business class, or in ultra-luxurious private jets to faraway destinations to spend their vacation time.
 They’d like to check into the largest and most posh hotel in the country they’re visiting, taste exquisite dishes, and shop from the shiniest stores.
-Chrome, gleam, riches, and glitter – stuff that make up the dreams of most travellers.
-But there are travellers who work right in the opposite way too!
+Chrome, gleam, riches, and glitter – stuff that make up the dreams of most travelers.
+But there are travelers who work right in the opposite way too!

-A growing number of millionaires are preferring hotels and home stays to large hotel chains, especially if they’re travelling to a different country for holiday and not business purposes.
+A growing number of millionaires are preferring hotels and home stays to large hotel chains, especially if they’re traveling to a different country for holiday and not business purposes.

 - One reason they prefer to do so is because they get the authentic feeling of the place they’re visiting, and not just a second-hand impression from their golden, expensive glasses (read hotel rooms!).